gmferratti/gmferratti/README.md

 ### 👨‍💻 About Me

-I'm a **Machine Learning (Operations) Engineer** and **Academic Researcher** from Brazil 🇧🇷, building **cloud-native, open source AI/ML solutions**.
+I'm a **Machine Learning (Operations) Engineer** and **Academic Researcher** from Brazil 🇧🇷, building AI/ML solutions mostly on Cloud.

-My stack is rooted in open technologies: Linux as the foundation, containers orchestrated with **Kubernetes** and **Docker**, infrastructure provisioned with **Terraform**, and ML pipelines that are **reproducible, observable, and community-auditable by design**.
+My stack is rooted in open technologies: Linux as the foundation, containers orchestrated with **Docker**, infrastructure provisioned with **Terraform**, and ML pipelines that are **reproducible, observable, and community-auditable by design**.
 I believe the future of AI infrastructure is open and I actively work to build it that way.

 - 🔬 **Research focus:** Model lifecycle governance, FinOps for ML, and cost-efficient training at scale
 - 🏗️ **Currently deepening:** IaC with Terraform, container-native ML workflows, and Linux ecosystem tooling